 For the last several years, I’ve been banging the drum for one particular, unusual cause: pedantry regarding the definition of “fan theory”.

-While you can read one of several longer articles by me about fan theories and their definition, let’s first begin by resurfacing my definition of a fan theory, first put forward by me in a 2016 blog post on the matter:
+While you can read one of several longer articles by me about fan theories and their definition, let’s first begin by resurfacing my definition of a fan theory, first put forward by me in a 2016 blog post on the matter.
+A fan theory is:

 While I find this definition to still be accurate, clear, and useful, I have found myself in a position of needing to revisit this subject one more time to examine it through a new lens.